MisalSilva/OOP-CW11/README.md

 ## The coursework project for the OOP module
 ## using,
-- React for the frontend development.
+- React for frontend development.
 - Springboot with java for backend development.
 - MySQL for handling the database.